freebasic/fbc/fbdocs/fbchkdoc/readme.txt

     From time to time, the names of links in the document sources can become mismatched with the actual page names differing in upper/lower case only.
-Having mismatched names in this way works OK for the on-line wiki but causes problems were case sensitive file-systems are used.
+Having mismatched names in this way works OK for the on-line wiki but can cause problems where case sensitive file-systems are used.
 Assuming a current copy of the wiki in the cache directory, this problem can be fixed as follows:

-    $ getindex -web
+    $ ./getindex -web
-    $ chkdocs e
+    $ ./chkdocs e
-    $ replace -f fixlist.txt -c "name case fixup"
+    $ ./replace -f fixlist.txt -c "name case fixup"
-    $ putpage -web @changed.txt
+    $ ./putpage -web @changed.txt

 5.5 Update PrintToc